CONSTITUTION AND RULES OF SUNSHINE COVE RESIDENTS’ ASSOCIATION, INC.

 4.4 Admission of Membership Applications

-Admission to Membership will become automatic on receipt of a properly completed Membership
+Admission to membership will become automatic on receipt of a properly completed membership application together with the required membership fee.

 4.5 Membership Fees